Hip Osteotomy Surgery Cost and Procedure Information

 Physiotherapy After Surgery

-It is crucial to follow the exercise and stretching plans given to you by your physiotherapist and surgeon exactly.
-These exercises and stretches are intended to help restore strength, stamina and range of motion to your hip and can help ensure your hip recovers well.
-Exercises and stretches also help ensure the future health of your hip as well.
+It is crucial to follow the exercise and stretching plans given by the physiotherapist and surgeon exactly.
+These exercises and stretches are intended to help restore strength, stamina and range of motion to the hip and can help ensure the hip recovers well.
+Exercises and stretches also help ensure the future health of the hip as well.

 Hip osteotomy is associated with potential risks and complications like any other surgical procedure.
-It is important you are aware of these risks and understand them before agreeing to have surgery.
-If you have any questions about any of the topics listed here, your surgeon will be happy to discuss them with you in more detail.
+It is important patients are aware of these risks and understand them before agreeing to have surgery.
+If patients have any questions about any of the topics listed here, the surgeon will be happy to discuss them in more detail.

 Risks and complications associated with hip osteotomy surgery include: